pebblecode/pebble-handbook/hiring-great-talent/recruitment-process.md

 ## Sourcing Candidates

-Some roles will be more difficult to fill, and where online advertisements doesn’t help, you may need to proactively search for these candidates using a number of methods which could include:
+Some roles will be more difficult to fill than others, and where online advertisements doesn’t help, you may need to proactively search for these candidates using a number of methods which could include:

 - Twitter
 - LinkedIn